Marko Milošević (football manager)

-Marko Milošević (born 17 June 1952 in Romanovci, SFR Yugoslavia) is a retired Bosnian footballer and manager.
+Marko Milošević (17 June 1952 — 24 October 2025) is a former Bosnian footballer and manager.

 Managerial career

 After concluding his playing career Milošević was named head coach of Sloga Trn in Banja Luka, after that he changed clubs like FK Omladinac Banja Luka, Krila Krajine, FK Laktaši.
 He was also the coach of many Hungarian teams like FC Szeged, FC Csongrad, FC Fortuna Ujpest and Makó FC.
-In the year 2014 he accepted the offer of Slovakian Fortuna league team, FC ViOn Zlaté Moravce.
+In the year 2014 he accepted the offer of Slovak First Football League team, FC ViOn Zlaté Moravce.